NBISweden/workshop-reproducible-research/pages/nextflow/nextflow-5-extra-material.md

 The first index of the tuple (`[0]`) thus contains the value `sample`, while the second index (`[1]`) contains another tuple with paths to both read files.
-This nested tuple can easily to passed into processes for *e.g.* read alignment, and it makes the entire procedure of going from read pairs (*i.e.* two separate files, one sample) into a single alignment file (one file, one sample) very simple.
+This nested tuple can easily be passed into processes for *e.g.* read alignment, and it makes the entire procedure of going from read pairs (*i.e.* two separate files, one sample) into a single alignment file (one file, one sample) very simple.